paritytech/lightbeam-stammtisch/proposals/new-codegen/lirc.md

 ### Value System

 The value system is essentially a simple map from unique value ID -> location.
-Each value has a location, although unlike traditional compilers that location does not need to be globally static - it can change over the course of the function.
-The only thing that matters is that at points of control flow splitting and merging, values are in consistent locations.
-It is not even necessarily true that a value has a unique location, it may be possible to access this value in multiple locations.
+When a value goes out of scope it is removed from the map.

 [backend-driver]: ../design/backend-driver.md
 [design-overview]: ../design/